salaboy/platforms-on-k8s/chapter-8/argo-rollouts/README.md

 ![blue green 2](../imgs/argo-rollouts-dashboard-bluegree-2.png)

-At this point you can send requests to both services by using the Ingress routes that we defined.
+At this point, you can send requests to both services by using the Ingress routes that we defined.
 You can curl `localhost/service/info` to hit the Blue service (stable service) and curl `localhost/preview/service/info` to hit the Green service (preview service).

 ```shell
 > curl localhost/service/info